eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 ---

 <br>

+<span style="color:#ffb300; font-weight:bold;">Our program upholds course quality through specific standards applicable across all academic disciplines.
+These standards, fundamental to our evaluation process, mainly focus on teaching and learning aspects:</span>

 Our program upholds course quality through specific standards applicable across all academic disciplines.
 These standards, fundamental to our evaluation process, mainly focus on teaching and learning aspects:

 <u>1.
 Solicitation and assessment of new courses.</u>